AlexanderSchuetz97/jni-simple/README.md

         // On FreeBSD
         jni_simple::load_jvm_from_library("/usr/local/openjdk21/lib/server/libjvm.so")
                 .expect("failed to load jvm");

+        // On NetBSD, remember to disable PAX for your rust binary or disable it globally. (paxctl or security.pax.mprotect.global) jni_simple::load_jvm_from_library("/usr/pkg/java/openjdk21/lib/server/libjvm.so")
+                .expect("failed to load jvm");

         // Works on all OS but requires the JAVA_HOME environment variable to be set.
         // This is usually done by the java installer.